matrix-org/synapse/docs/workers.md

 # Scaling synapse via workers

-Synapse has experimental support for splitting out functionality into multiple separate python processes, helping greatly with scalability.
+For small instances it recommended to run Synapse in monolith mode (the default).
+For larger instances where performance is a concern it can be helpful to split out functionality into multiple separate python processes.
 These processes are called 'workers', and are (eventually) intended to scale horizontally independently.

-All of the below is highly experimental and subject to change as Synapse evolves, but documenting it here to help folks needing highly scalable Synapses similar to the one running matrix.org!
+Synapse's worker support is under active development and subject to change as we attempt to rapidly scale ever larger Synapse instances.
+However we are documenting it here to help admins needing a highly scalable Synapse instance similar to the one running matrix.org.

-All processes continue to share the same database instance, and as such, workers only work with postgres based synapse deployments (sharing a single sqlite across multiple processes is a recipe for disaster, plus you should be using postgres anyway if you care about scalability).
+All processes continue to share the same database instance, and as such, workers only work with postgres based synapse deployments.
+SQlite should only be used for demo purposes and any admin considering workers should already by running postgres.

-The workers communicate with the master synapse process via a synapse-specific TCP protocol called 'replication' - analogous to MySQL or Postgres style database replication; feeding a stream of relevant data to the workers so they can be kept in sync with the main synapse process and database state.
+Originally the workers communicated with the master synapse process via a synapse-specific TCP protocol called 'replication' - analogous to MySQL or Postgres style database replication; feeding a stream of relevant data to the workers so they can be kept in sync with the main synapse process and database state.

+More recently (v1.13.0) Redis support was added, Redis is an alternative to direct tcp connections to the master: rather than all the workers connecting to the master, all the workers and the master connect to redis, which relays replication commands between processes.
+This can give a significant cpu saving on the master and will be a prerequisite for upcoming performance improvements.

+This doc covers details of both approaches (TCP Replication and Redis Replication), however the TCP Replication implementation will be deprecated in favour of Redis.

 ## Configuration